4dcu-be/4dcu.be/_posts/2019/2019-12-29-Magic-the-Gathering.md

 **Update 21/02/2020: Imblearn deprecated the return_indices parameter.
 The code has been updated**

+**Update 01/11/2022: The code has been updated to match mtgtop8's change in layout**

 ## Legal

 Parts of this post are unofficial Fan Content permitted under the Wizards of the Coast Fan Content Policy.
 The literal